 The word bookshelf is a bit of a misnomer these days.
 If you’ve ever been stopped in your tracks by the perfect “shelfie” on Instagram, you know that books are just the beginning.
 No bookshelf is complete without an assortment of decorative objects to sit alongside your hardcover collection.
 But styling a bookshelf is one of those tasks that seems like it would be easy until you get started.
 It’s truly an art form in and of itself—and if you don’t stick to a well thought-out process, it’s easy for things to fall flat or start to look cluttered.
 So with that in mind, today we are breaking it all down for you.
 Check out our tips below for beautiful bookshelf styling 101.
-And if you see some pieces you like, you are in luck, because most of the decorative objects we used come from the brand new LC Lauren Conrad spring home décor collection!
+And if you see some pieces you like, you are in luck, because most of the decorative objects we used come from the LC Lauren Conrad home décor collection!

 1. Begin with Books

 Books make the best first step before you start styling out your favorite décor pieces.
 Place several groupings of books throughout your bookshelf, with some standing upright and others stacked horizontally.

 2. Add Artwork